-In February 2021, President Biden announced plans to allow certain migrants to pursue asylum in the United States while awaiting their proceedings in immigration courts, reversing a policy of the prior administration, known as the Migrant Protection Protocols, or MPP, commonly referred to as the "Remain in Mexico Policy", which required these asylum seekers to wait in Mexico during the pendency of their immigration court proceedings.
+In February 2021, President Biden announced plans to allow certain migrants to pursue asylum in the United States while awaiting their proceedings in immigration courts, reversing a policy known as the Migrant Protection Protocols, or MPP, commonly referred to as the "Remain in Mexico Policy," enacted by the Trump administration.
+The MPP required asylum seekers to wait in Mexico during the pendency of their immigration court proceedings.

-Both Title 42 and MPP have been subject to legal challenges.
+MPP, similar to Title 42, has been subject to legal challenges.
 On August 13, 2021, a federal court ordered the Biden administration to reinstate the MPP finding that terminating MPP would be illegal "until the Department of Homeland Security has the capacity and willingness to detain immigrants."
 On August 24, 2021, the Supreme Court refused to block implementation of that order.
 On October 29, 2021, Secretary of Homeland Security Alejandro N. Mayorkas issued a memorandum asserting the termination of MPP, which was structured to be implemented if the decision reinstating MPP is vacated.
 The memorandum also provides that the Biden administration will continue to comply with the injunction requiring the reinstatement and enforcement of MPP until a final judicial decision, if any, to vacate such injunction is issued.
-In early December 2021, the Department of Homeland Security began the court-ordered re-implementation of the MPP, and on December 13, 2021, a federal appeals court rejected the Biden administration's attempts to terminate MPP.
+In early December 2021, the DHS began the court-ordered re-implementation of the MPP, and on December 13, 2021, a federal appeals court rejected the Biden administration's attempts to terminate MPP.
 On December 29, 2021, the Biden administration appealed this decision to the Supreme Court.
-Separately, on September 16, 2021, a federal judge prohibited the Biden administration from expelling migrant families pursuant to Title 42, finding that public health law does not authorize the expulsion of migrants.
-On September 30, 2021, a federal appeals court issued a temporary stay on the prohibition on expelling migrant families pursuant to Title 42.
-On February 4, 2022, the federal government extended Title 42.
-As a result, the Biden administration has been able to expel migrant families pursuant to public health concerns over the spread of COVID-19 while the litigation of such policy continues.
-The number of people apprehended by ICE could increase upon the reversal of Title 42, and if the Biden administration prevails in its efforts to terminate MPP.
+On April 26, 2022, the Supreme Court heard arguments on MPP, and on June 30, 2022, the Supreme Court ruled that immigration law gives the federal government the discretion to end MPP.
+The Supreme Court also indicated that lower courts must now determine whether issuing the memorandum asserting the termination of MPP complied with administrative law, although the Supreme Court found that the order was a proper agency action.
+On December 13, 2022, a federal judge in Texas ruled that the Biden administration's attempt to end MPP was invalid, stating the Biden administration did not follow the proper administrative procedure in ending the policy.
+The effect of the ruling remains unclear, as Mexico has not agreed to cooperate with the U.S. to reinstate such practices.
+The number of people apprehended by ICE could increase if the Biden administration prevails in its efforts to terminate MPP or the Mexican government declines to participate in such a practice.